Operation Toan Thang III: July

 On 8 July at 10:45 a reconnaissance unit of the 3rd Brigade, 1st Infantry Division engaged an enemy force 9 mi northwest of Lai Khê killing eight and capturing three individual weapons.
 At 11:55 helicopter gunships of the 12th Combat Aviation Group attacked an enemy force 4 mi northwest of Củ Chi killing 13.
 At 14:00 a helicopter from the 25th Infantry Division drew ground fire 11 mi west-northwest of Tây Ninh, artillery and airstrikes were directed onto the area killing seven PAVN/VC and destroying four 12.7mm machineguns.
 At 16:15 a Special Forces reconnaissance unit engaged an enemy force 17 mi northeast of Biên Hòa killing eight; U.S. losses were one killed.
 At 16:40 a reconnaissance unit of the 1st Cavalry Division engaged an enemy force 9 mi west-southwest of Sông Bé killing seven.
 A UH-1 was shot down in Bình Dương Province killing all four on board.
 At 17:25 a unit of the 3rd Brigade, 1st Infantry Division engaged a PAVN unit 4 mi southeast of Dầu Tiếng killing ten and capturing one.

-On 9 July at 10:00 a convoy from An Lộc to Quần Lợi was ambushed 4 mi north of An Lộc by a unit of the PAVN 7th Division.
+On 9 July at 10:00 a convoy from An Lộc to Quản Lợi was ambushed 4 mi north of An Lộc by a unit of the PAVN 7th Division.
 Escorts from the 11th ACR engaged the attacked and were joined by other units of the regiment and supported by artillery, helicopter gunships and airstrikes.
 The PAVN withdrew at 16:00 leaving 22 dead and one captured; U.S. losses were four killed.
 At 17:50 a unit of the 2nd Brigade, 25th Infantry Division engaged an enemy force 9 mi northeast of Trảng Bàng killing 17 and capturing three individual weapons.